 Open 9-12 and 2-6:30 every day in low season; slightly longer hours in high season

-It was a cold, rainy spring this year and it was chilly when we drove into Banyuls-sur-Mer.
+It was a cold, rainy spring and it was chilly when we drove into Banyuls-sur-Mer.
 It was noon and we were hungry so we parked and immediately started our daily restaurant search.
 The first restaurant didn't have anything my husband wanted so we moved on.
 There are many choices in Banyuls.
 We walked past the Hotel de Ville (town hall) and immediately spotted Chez Claude.
 It looked lovely and they had a great nineteen euro menu.

 We entered and were seated in an inner room near a family of four.
 We were admiring all the art work on the walls in the warm, friendly restaurant when another woman was seated at the next table for four by herself.
 We assumed she would be joined by three others and soon a gentleman arrived and he was quickly followed by another couple.
 The young waiter had greeted everyone in the room but us with traditional French cheek kisses.
 It was obvious they all knew each other.

 When we were there, the restaurant did not accept credit cards.
 Check before you order if you need to use one.

 Favorite Dish: We ordered the hot goat cheese salad and sole amandine that was served with small potatoes in a pungent garlic-pepper oil and an artichoke stuffed with onions and mushrooms.
 Garnish was a delicious roasted tomato Provençal.
 We opted for ice cream to end.
 Lovely, friendly restaurant and as we left Claude asked us if we were English and when we said American, he brought us back inside and introduced us to the four people who had been sitting beside us.
 The first woman was from Boston and married to the Frenchman who had come in next.
 The other couple were friends.
 We all exchanged greetings, chatted a while and wished each other “bonne journée.”